 TierPoint is a leading national provider of information technology and data center services, including colocation, cloud computing, and managed IT services.

-From 2006 through 2015, Wendy served as Executive Vice President and Secretary of Suddenlink Communications, the seventh largest cable operator in the United States at the time.
-Previously, she was Senior Vice President, General Counsel and Secretary of AAT Communications, a telecommunications tower company that was managed by Cequel III from 2002 until being sold to SBA Communications in April 2006.
+Wendy has also held executive roles at several of Cequel III’s managed companies until they were sold, including from 2015 through 2021, as Executive Vice President, Chief Legal Officer, and Secretary of StayLock Storage, a leading multi-state provider of storage services, and from 2005 through 2015, as Executive Vice President and Secretary of Suddenlink Communications, the seventh largest cable operator in the United States at the time.
+Previously, she was Senior Vice President, General Counsel, and Secretary of AAT Communications, a telecommunications tower company that was managed by Cequel III.
 For several years before joining AAT, Wendy was Associate Counsel, Legal and Business Affairs, for the National Football League.
 Prior to joining the NFL, she worked as an Associate for the law firm currently known as Smith & Duggan, a litigation boutique in Boston.

 Wendy is a member of the California, Massachusetts, Missouri, New Jersey, and New York state bars, as well as the United States Supreme Court bar.
-Wendy is also a member of the Association of Corporate Counsel and the American Bar Association.
+Wendy is also a member of the Association of Corporate Counsel.
 She graduated cum laude from Boston University School of Law, where she was named both an Edward F. Hennessey Scholar and a G. Joseph Tauro Scholar.
-She received her Bachelor of Arts degree cum laude from Colgate University with a double major in International Relations and Spanish and was named to the Konosioni Senior Honor Society at Colgate.
+She received her Bachelor of Arts degree cum laude from Colgate University with a double major in International Relations and Spanish, and was named to the Konosioni Senior Honor Society at Colgate.
 Wendy continued her study of classical piano at Colgate, where she gave several solo recitals, including in Madrid, and still plays classical piano today.

-Wendy made her Broadway debut as a producer in the 2014 Tony-nominated production of Of Mice and Men starring James Franco and Christopher O’Dowd.
-She is currently an investor and co-producer in the six-time Tony award-winning (including Best Musical) Broadway production of Dear Evan Hansen starring Ben Platt and its current national tour.
-She has been an investor and co-producer in the Paris and Tony award-winning Broadway productions of An American in Paris and the current national and London tours; the Tony-award winning Broadway revival of The Color of Purple starring Jennifer Hudson and its current national tour; the Tony award-winning Broadway production of Matilda and its current national tour; the Tony-nominated Broadway production of Evita starring Ricky Martin; the Tony-award winning Broadway production of Peter and the Starcatcher and the off-Broadway and national tour of Peter; the Broadway production of Hughie starring Forest Whitaker; the Broadway production of Act of God starring Sean Hayes; the Australian tour of Driving Miss Daisy starring Dame Angela Lansbury and James Earl Jones; and the United Kingdom tour of Driving Miss Daisy.
+Wendy made her Broadway debut as a producer in the 2014 Tony-nominated production of Of Mice and Men starring Chris O’Dowd and Leighton Meester.
+She is currently an investor and co-producer in the six-time Tony award-winning (including Best Musical) Broadway production of Dear Evan Hansen, originally starring Ben Platt and its current national tour and London tour, and the Tony-nominated Broadway production of Beetlejuice.
+She has been an investor and co-producer in the Paris and Tony award-winning Broadway productions of An American in Paris and the current national and London tours; the Tony-award winning Broadway revival of The Color of Purple starring Jennifer Hudson and its current national tour; the Tony award-winning Broadway production of Matilda and its current national tour; the Tony-nominated Broadway production of Burn This starring Adam Driver and Keri Russell; the Tony-nominated Broadway production of Evita starring Ricky Martin; the Tony-award winning Broadway production of Peter and the Starcatcher and the off-Broadway and national tour of Peter; the Broadway production of Hughie starring Forest Whitaker; the Broadway production of Act of God starring Sean Hayes; the Australian tour of Driving Miss Daisy starring Dame Angela Lansbury and James Earl Jones; and the United Kingdom tour of Driving Miss Daisy.